SherlockH0/Blog-API/README.md

 make docker-dependencies-only
 ```

-If you have `poetry` installed, you can use it to run the application:
+If you have `poetry` installed, you can use it to run the application, or you can just use `pip`:

 <details>
 <summary>With poetry</summary>